 Ancient Messene is about 3 hours away from Athens, so can be visited on a day trip.
-It can also be combined with a stay in Kalamata, a lovely coastal town in the Peloponnese, or perhaps a longer road-trip.
+It can also be combined with a stay in Kalamata, a lovely coastal town, or a longer road-trip in the Peloponnese.

 Here is some more information about the impressive site of Ancient Messene.

 The concept of Amphitheater – Ancient Greece, or Rome?

 The words “theatre” and “amphitheatre” are often used interchangeably.
 However, they don’t mean exactly the same thing.
 Here is a fun fact, which explains why the term “ancient Greek amphitheater” isn’t accurate!